Analysis on the opening scene to “CHILDREN OF MEN”

 Characters:

-The TV screen shows the youngest person to live was only 18,
+The TV screen shows the youngest person to live was only 18, which makes you question why aren't people reproducing. |

 The plot is one of a traditional thriller, ominous and mysterious all aspects of a great opening.
 However the from what we gather for the plot is inspired, we are instantly thrown towards corruption in a near future, where the biggest story on the news is a teenager dying.
 There is an obvious remarkable factor there, as teenagers die every day which is when were introduced to the seriousness of the situation of where the teenager is the youngest person on the planet.
 We are not told yet the reason why he was the youngest person, so the audience is forced to be involved and to try and make connections to what the cause is, for example; government corruption, viruses, fertility, scientist’s experiments gone wrong or divine punishment.